 Founded in 2000

-David Galas’ spin-off company from KGI, Ionian Technologies, was later acquired by Alder and subsequently by Abbott.
+David Galas’ spin-off company from KGI, Ionian Technologies, was later acquired by Alere and subsequently by Abbott Laboratories.
 The technology of isothermal amplification was originally conceived in a KGI lab by Professor Galas, and it led to one of the first COVID-19 tests that is currently under Emergency Use Authorization.

 Founded in 2014

 Shield Pharma was formed to commercialize discoveries made in KGI Assistant Professor Mikhail Martchenko Shilman’s lab.
 The company is developing several drug candidates from the Martchenko lab as possible host-based therapies for deadly bacterial and viral pathogens.
 The company was co-founded by Martchenko and KGI Professor Joel West, and its Scientific Advisory Board includes Larry Grill, KGI’s Dean of Research, and Stephen Eck, an MD/PhD who is an advisor to KGI’s planned School of Medicine.

 Founded in 2017